-Wearing claw clips have become so on-trend and it makes sense.
+Wearing claw clips has become so on-trend, and it makes sense.
 They can be incredibly chic and add a certain effortlessness to any outfit, while also being practical.
 You can use them to throw your hair up when you're on the run and even keep pesky flyaways out of your face.

 The Modified French Twist

 The modified French twist is one of, if not the most, popular claw clip hairstyles because of how simple it is to achieve.
-"Make sure you use a large claw clip that holds all of your hair," says Rubenstein.
-She suggests and smoothing a pomade (like the R+Co Bleu Elastic Styling Pomade) over the hairline and top layer of hair, "so the look is chic, polished, and not messy."
+"Make sure you use a large claw clip that holds all of your hair," Rubenstein says.
+She suggests smoothing a pomade (like the R+Co Bleu Elastic Styling Pomade, $52) over the hairline and top layer of hair, "so the look is chic, polished, and not messy."

 To achieve this look, gather your curls into a loose bun, secured by a claw clip.
 Allow pieces of hair to fall from the clip and frame your face for an effortless and chic look.